nus-cs2103-AY2425S1/ip/notes.md

 ## error handling
 todo -> OOPS!!!
 I'm sorry, but I don't know what that means :-( deadline submit report -> OOPS!!!
-The description of a deadline cannot be empty. event team meeting /from 2pm /to 4pm -> OOPS!!!
+The description of a deadline cannot be empty. event /from 2pm /to 4pm -> OOPS!!!
 The description of a event cannot be empty.

 ## testing misc. stuff
 list -> lists out all tasks